-This Amazon RDS Service Level Agreement ("SLA") is a policy governing the use of the Amazon Relational Database Service ("Amazon RDS") under the terms of the AWS Customer Agreement (the "AWS Agreement") between Amazon Web Services, Inc. ("AWS", "us" or "we") and users of AWS’ services ("you").
+This Amazon RDS Service Level Agreement ("SLA") is a policy governing the use of the Amazon Relational Database Service ("Amazon RDS") under the terms of the AWS Customer Agreement (the "AWS Agreement") between Amazon Web Services, Inc. and its affiliates ("AWS", "us" or "we") and users of AWS’ services ("you").
 This SLA applies separately to each account using Amazon RDS.
 Unless otherwise provided herein, this SLA is subject to the terms of the AWS Agreement and capitalized terms will have the meaning specified in the AWS Agreement.
 We reserve the right to change the terms of this SLA in accordance with the AWS Agreement.

 AWS will use commercially reasonable efforts to make Multi-AZ instances available with a Monthly Uptime Percentage (defined below) of at least 99.95% during any monthly billing cycle (the "Service Commitment").
 In the event Amazon RDS does not meet the Monthly Uptime Percentage commitment, you will be eligible to receive a Service Credit as described below.